douglascraigschmidt/LiveLessons/Reactor/README.md

         skipWhile() operations.

 . ex5 - This program applies WebFlux and Project Reactor features to
-        implement a flight booking app that asynchronously communicates with a FlightPrice microservice in one process and an ExchangeRate microservice in another process and then displays the results in this program after both microservices have completed their asynchronous computations.
+        implement an airline reservations app that synchronously and asynchronously communicates with various microservices that
+        find the best price for flight legs and convert from US dollars into other currencies.
+The best price is displayed after all microservices have completed their computations.